gaurav-11018/Ethernaut/Coin Flip/README.md

 CoinFlip(The Myth Of Randomness)

+Lesson to be learnt:
+True randomness is hard to achieve in native Solidity.
+Therefore its more advisable to use the help of oracles like
+@chainlink

 For the peeps who are like "wth is he talking abt ?"

 This is the Problem Statement :